Get

 divider 3 pawsDo Cats Like Humans?

 While a dog can be quite obvious with its love by wagging its tail, licking, and sometimes showing you overwhelming attention, cats are much more subtle.
-This means you might need to put some effort into understanding your cat’s behavior to interpret its love language.
+This means you might need to put some effort into understanding your cat’s behavior to interpret its love language and expressions of affection.

 divider 3 paws